-- When looking at a display, you are looking into a cone with north at the top of the display. - The full component of the wind will be measured only when it is parallel to the radial.
-When the wind is perpendicular to the radial, none of the wind is measured. - Wind speed at a particular range (height) is determined by the highest Doppler velocity at that range if in a homogeneous flow field.
+When looking at a display, you are looking into a cone with north at the top of the display.
+The full component of the wind will be measured only when it is parallel to the radial.
+When the wind is perpendicular to the radial, none of the wind is measured.

-From Lesson 1, recall that when you are looking at a velocity display, you are actually looking into a cone where the farther from the RDA you get, the greater the height above the ground the data is being measured.
+Recall from the previous lesson that when you are looking at a velocity display, you are actually looking into a cone where the farther from the RDA you get, the greater the height above the ground the data is being measured.
 The full component of the wind will be measured only when it is parallel to the radial.
 When the wind is perpendicular to the radial, none of the wind is measured.
 You saw this through the Radial Velocity Equation.
-Also, wind speed at a particular range (height) is determined by the highest Doppler velocity at that range if in a homogeneous flow field.
-Of course, you saw how complex this became when the wind field became horizontally non-homogeneous.